 Barbara joined the faculty of the Princeton German Department in 2014; she was previously a wissenschaftliche Mitarbeiterin in the German Department at Ludwig Maximilian University of Munich.

 After studying comparative literature and history at the Free University Berlin, Barbara received her Ph.D. from the German Department at New York University in 2012.
+From 2008 to 2011, Barbara was a member of the DFG doctoral research group “Forms of Knowledge and the Know How of Living” (Frankfurt/Oder, Potsdam).
 Her first book Der Skandal des Literalen.
 Barocke Literalisierungen in Gryphius, Kleist, Büchner was published the same year (Wilhelm Fink, 2012).
-An edited collection Flirtations: Rhetoric and Aesthetics This Side of Seduction appeared with Fordham University Press in May 2015.
-At the moment, Barbara is working on a monograph Ambiguous Aggressions.
-Flirtation, Passive Aggression, and Domestic Violence in Realism and beyond.
-With another book project Luther’s Languages: Reformations of Rhetoric and Affect, which has developed alongside Ambiguous Aggressions, she plans to take on an earlier moment in the history of German affect.
+An edited collection Flirtations: Rhetoric and Aesthetics This Side of Seduction appeared with Fordham University Press in 2015.
+Barbara's second monograph Ambiguous Aggression in German Realism and Beyond: Flirtation, Passive Aggression, and Domestic Violence appeared in Bloomsbury Academics' New Directions in German Studies series in October 2019; the book was recently nominated for the MLA Aldo and Jeanne Scaglione Prize for Studies in Germanic Languages and Literatures.
+With another book project The Mighty Hater: Luther’s Reformations of Rhetoric and Affect, which has developed alongside Ambiguous Aggression, she plans to take on an earlier moment in the history of German affect.